marinov98/MarinMacs/emacs_config/README.md

 - Source Code Pro
 - Inconsolata

-## General Settings
-- line numbers
-- tabspace: 4
-- force editor to use spaces
-- syntax highlighting
-- debugging on error

 ## To Be Tested Packages
 - use-package (cleaner way to define packages and faster)
 - Reveal.js (create presentations with org mode)